damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 GitLab will not accept an order, give a quote, issue an eval license, nor pay commissions if a deal has not been registered.

-The deal registration form is located at: **MAKE IT LINK TO RESELLER PROJECT** Please do not share this URL with anyone outside your company.
+The link to the deal registration form is located in the [reseller project](https://gitlab.com/gitlab-com/resellers/README.md).
+Please do not share the URL of the deal registration form with anyone outside your company.

 When you complete the form, we get notified and will do the following: